paull28/cpp-snake-commandline/README.md

 ﻿# cpp-snake-commandline
 This is a commandline version of the game snake.
+Very simple logic serving as an initial C++ project.

 ## Controls
 - a: left